QingwWu/MLGCNET/README.md

 - scipy == 1.5.3
 - tensorflow == 1.15.0

-## Data
+# Data

 lda.csv is the lncRNA_disease association matrix.

-sl.csv is the drug similarity matrix of 240 diseases.
+sl.csv is the drug similarity matrix of 240 lncRNAs.

 sd.csv is the disease similarity matrix of 386 diseases.